spurll/spellbook/examples/research.md

 * idealism
 * touch of dandelion
 * greed of shrew
-* 7 pecks prisine stem of rose
+* 7 pecks pristine stem of rose
 * 1 dram granite
 * red virtue of gryphon